-ACADEMIC REGULATIONS (R20) FOR B. TECH.
-(REGULAR)
+ACADEMIC REGULATIONS (R20) FOR B. TECH (REGULAR)

+Applicable for the students of B.Tech from the Academic Year 2020 - 21 onwards
-- 1. Award of B. Tech.
-Degree: A student will be declared eligible for the award of B. Tech.
-Degree if he fulfills the following academic regulations: - i.
-A student shall be declared eligible for award of the B. Tech Degree, if he pursues a course of study in not less than four and not more than eight academic years.
-After eight academic years from the year of their admission, he/she shall forfeit their seat in B. Tech course and their admission stands cancelled. - ii.
-The student shall register for 160 credits and must secure all the 160 credits.

-Award of B. Tech.
-(Honor)/B. Tech.
-(Minor): A student shall be eligible for the award of B. Tech degree with Honors or Minor if the student earns 20 additional credits are acquired as per the regulations/guidelines.
-The regulations/guidelines are separately provided.
-Registering for an Honors/Minor is optional.

-2. Courses of Study: The following courses of study are offered at present as specializations for theB.
-Tech.
+1. Award of B. Tech.
+Degree

+A student will be declared eligible for the award of B. Tech. degree if he/she fulfills the following:

+- > Pursues a course of study in not less than four and not more than eight academic years. - After eight academic years from the year of their admission, he/she shall forfeit their seat in B. Tech course and their admission stands cancelled. - > Registers for 160 credits and must secure all the 160 credits. - A student shall be eligible for the award of B.Tech degree with Honors or Minor if he/she earns 20 credits in addition to the 160 credits.
+A student shall be permitted to register either for Honors or for Minor and not for both simultaneously. - 2.
+Courses of Study: The following courses of study are offered at present as specializations for the B. Tech.
 Courses

-S. No. Branch Branch Short Form Branch Code 1 Civil Engineering CIV 01 2 Electrical and Electronics Engineering EEE 02 3 Mechanical Engineering MEC 03 4 Electronics and Communication Engineering ECE 04 5 Computer Science and Engineering CSE 05 6 Information Technology INF 12 7 CSE (Artificial Intelligence and Machine Learning) CSM 42 8 CSE (Internet of Things and Cyber Security with Block Chain Technology) CIC 47 9 CSE (Internet of Things) CSO 49 10 Artificial Intelligence and Data Science AID 54 11 Artificial Intelligence and Machine Learning AIM 61
+S. No. Branch Branch Short Form Branch Code

+1 Civil Engineering CIV 01

+2 Electrical and Electronics Engineering EEE 02

+3 Mechanical Engineering MEC 03

+4 Electronics and Communication Engineering ECE 04

+5 Computer Science and Engineering CSE 05

+6 Information Technology INF 12

+7 CSE (Artificial Intelligence and Machine Learning) CSM 42

+8 CSE (Internet of Things and Cyber Security with Block Chain Technology) CIC 47

+9 CSE (Internet of Things) CSO 49

+10 Artificial Intelligence and Data Science AID 54

-- 3. Medium of Instruction: The medium of instruction of the entire B. Tech undergraduate programme in Engineering & Technology (including examinations and project reports) will be in English only. - 4.
-Admissions: Admission to the B. Tech Programme shall be made subject to the eligibility, qualifications and specialization prescribed by the A.P.
+3. Medium of Instruction: The medium of instruction of the entire B. Tech undergraduate programme in Engineering & Technology (including examinations and project reports) will be in English only.

+- 4. Admissions: Admission to the B. Tech Programme shall be made subject to the eligibility, qualifications and specialization prescribed by the A.P.
 State Government/University from time to time.
 Admissions shall be made either on the basis of the merit rank obtained by the student in the common entrance examination conducted by the A.P.
 Government/University or on the basis of any other order of merit approved by the A.P.
-Government/University, subject to reservations as prescribed by the Government/University from time to time.

-5. Structure of the Undergraduate Engineering program: Every course of B. Tech.
+Government/University, subject to reservations as prescribed by the Government/University from time to time. - 5.
+Structure of the Undergraduate Engineering program: Every course of B. Tech.
 Program shall be placed in one of the nine categories as listed in table below:

 S.No.
 Category Breakup of Credits

-1 Humanities and Social Science including Management courses 10.5 - 12
+1 Humanities and social science including Management courses 10.5 - 12

-2 Basic Science Courses 21 - 25
+2 Basic Science courses 21 - 25

-3 Engineering Science Courses 24
+3 Engineering science courses 24

 4 Professional core Courses 48 - 51

 5 Open Elective Courses 12 - 18

 6 Professional Elective Courses 15 - 18

-7 Internship, Seminar, Project Wok 15 - 16.5
+7 Internship, seminar, project wok 15 - 16.5

-8 Mandatory Courses NC
+8 Mandatory courses NC

 9 Skill Oriented Courses

-Total Credits 16
+Total Cr edits 160